saresend/deepvariant-challenge/readme.md

 For submission info, please see [submission.md](submission.md)

-The following steps should provide a fairly complete step by step how-to as to how to run google's deepvariant project with hypertension journal information.
+The following steps provide step by step instructions for how to run google's deepvariant project with hypertension journal information.
 Project proposed by Office Ally, and is a submission for LA Hacks 2020.

 ### Notes and Disclaimers:

 This project has only been tested with Ubuntu 18.X.
-It should work fairly as-is with most linux distros, and can certainly be ported to Windows and Mac.
-However, instructions will be written with linux in mind.
+It should work as-is with most linux distros, and can certainly be ported to Windows and Mac.
+However, instructions are written with linux in mind.

 ## Step 1: Clone this repo: